Dear INFJs and INFPs,

 I’ve received so many emails from INF types who are struggling with anxiety, overwhelm, dread, and uncertainty.

-I’ve been thinking, “How do we as INFs find our way in this murky, confusing year?”
+I’ve been thinking, “How do we as INFs find our way when the world around us seems volatile and unpredictable”

 What happens when the future seems bleak and uncertain?
 How do we as INFs dream when we have no idea what future to furnish our dreams with?

 As an INFJ who has consistently struggled with anxiety, I want to invite you on a journey of healing.

 This is a season to nourish yourself so that you can be strong for the challenges ahead.

 This is a season to enjoy the beauty you can find anywhere – even in your darkest hours.

 Yes, anxiety can help you calculate risks and stay away from danger.
 But this year, with all the catastrophes 2020 and 2021 have thrown at us, all of us have had our fill of anxiety.
 We need some space to breathe.
 We need to fill our lungs with reviving oxygen.
 We need to experience beauty.
 We need to realize, even in uncertainty, that there is still joy to be found.